manicinc/magiclogger/README.md

 - [Deep dive into our style optimization techniques →](./docs/performance-design.md#styling-optimizations)

 **AsyncLogger with Worker Threads (optional):**
-- When `worker.enabled: true`, style extraction moves to worker thread
-- Offloads CPU-intensive parsing from main thread
+- Workers are OFF by default for better latency
-- Only beneficial for high-volume scenarios with complex styling
+- Enable with `worker.enabled: true` for heavy styling workloads
+- 4x faster for complex styles but adds IPC overhead for simple logs
+- Recommended only for >10K styled logs/sec

 **Architecture Choices:**
 - **sonic-boom**: High-performance async file I/O with internal buffering